Adeel0o0/daily-fortune-project/README.md

 ## Daily-Fortune-Project

-This is a small project that genenrates a new fortune each time you click on the `Come back tomorrowz button.
+This is a small project that genenrates a new fortune each time you click on the `Come back tomorrow` button.

 ## Context